 Because FUE involves removing individual hair follicles, it usually takes longer to complete than FUT.
 The lengthier process and the intricacy of the procedure makes FUE a more expensive option than FUT.

 FUT hair transplants are significantly faster to complete, so they’re less expensive.
 FUT is especially popular with patients who require a large number of grafts on a budget.
+See our hair transplant prices for more information.

 Takeaway: FUT is cheaper and faster than FUE.